shoekstra/repo-settings/README.md

 Below you find planned features, as they're completed they'll move to the section above.

-Have an idea for a feature?
+Have a configuration or feature you'd like to see supported?
 Create a pull request that adds it to the list below.

 ### GitLab